ashvardanian/SimSIMD/README.md

 [arm-rsqrt]: https://gist.github.com/ashvardanian/5e5cf585d63f8ab6d240932313c75411

-To overcome the limitations of the `rsqrt` instruction, SimSIMD uses the Newton-Raphson iteration to refine the initial estimate for high-precision floating-point numbers.
+To overcome the limitations of the `rsqrt` instruction, NumKong uses the Newton-Raphson iteration to refine the initial estimate for high-precision floating-point numbers.
 It can be defined as:

 ```math